 The IMA receives the majority of its funding from the Government.
 However, the inherent uncertainty of Government funding as provided in the Official Estimates continues to be a weakness that the IMA faces.
-IMA proposes to increase its contribution over the period from the allocated deficit of 40% to be achieved through increased grant/donor funded research projects as generated by the RAC IMA and or creating of a business unit, sale of products derived from research activities, and attraction of sponsorships for certain operational aspects such as a laboratory facilities or equipment.
+IMA proposes to increase its contribution over the period from 5% up to 10% at the end.
+This would be achieved through increased grant/donor funded research projects as generated by the business unit, sale of products derived from research activities, and attraction of sponsorships for certain operational aspects such as a laboratory facilities or equipment.